Animal research in New Zealand

-In New Zealand, animals are used in many situations for research, testing and teaching – commonly referred to as RTT.
+In New Zealand, animals are used in many situations for research, testing and teaching (RTT).

 Animal use in RTT is strictly controlled under the Animal Welfare Act 1999 and organisations using animals must follow an approved code of ethical conduct.
 This sets out the policies and procedures that need to be adopted and followed by the organisation and its animal ethics committee (AEC).
 Every project must be approved and monitored by an AEC which includes lay members.
 The principles of the Three Rs are embodied in the Animal Welfare Act, the operation of all AECs, and all activities that involve the use of animals in research.

-Introduction

-In New Zealand, it is legal under the Animal Welfare Act 1999 (the Act) to use animals for research, testing and teaching (RTT) purposes.
-However, because the nature of this work may, in some cases, mean that potential benefits to humans, other animals or the environment may result in some harm to animals, such use carries significant responsibilities and strict legislative obligations.

 Statistics

 The Ministry for Primary Industries reported that 310,287 animals were used in New Zealand in 2014.
 The most common species used were cattle (24.3%), mice (18.8%), sheep (14.4%), fish (13.3%), birds (10.2%) and deer (8.1%).
 The large number of livestock used in research reflects the large amount of agricultural research conducted in New Zealand.

-The most common areas of research were 'Basic biological research' (24.3%), 'veterinary research' (19.2%), 'teaching' (16.9%) and 'animal husbandry' (15.4%).
+The most common areas of research were 'basic biological research' (24.3%), 'veterinary research' (19.2%), 'teaching' (16.9%) and 'animal husbandry' (15.4%).
 According to the Ministry for Primary Industries, only 24% of animals die, or are euthanised, as part of the research.
-1.9% of animals used in 2014 were transgenic.
+In 2014 1.9% of animals used were transgenic.

 Legislation

+In New Zealand, it is legal under the Animal Welfare Act 1999 to use animals for research, testing and teaching (RTT) purposes.
+Because the potential benefits to humans, animals or the environment may result in harm to animals, RTT carries significant responsibilities and strict legislative obligations.

-Part 6 of the Act applies specifically to the use of animals for RTT purposes.
+Part 6 of the Animal Welfare Act applies specifically to the use of animals for RTT purposes.